When someone is ill

 You can use a benefits calculator to help you find out what state benefits you may be entitled to (see Where to get help for details).
 If you are disabled or need care there are other benefits available such as the Personal Independence Payment.

 You may be eligible for support from your local council.
 This could include help with shopping, cleaning, personal care and day-to-day tasks.
 Your council may also provide special equipment to help with your illness or impairment and it may pay for small adaptations to your home (like handrails on your bath).
-You need to contact your council for an assessment and it may also be able to help with your Council Tax.
+You need to contact your council for a care needs assessment and it may also be able to help with your Council Tax.

 There are also various schemes to help with transport costs from both central and local government.